mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 particular statement should be sent.
 The default query classifier is _qc_sqlite_.

-#### `query_classifier_args`

-Arguments for the query classifier.
-What arguments are accepted depends on the particular query classifier being used.
-The default query classifier - _qc_sqlite_ - supports the following arguments:

 #### `query_classifier_cache_size`

 Specifies the maximum size of the query classifier cache.
 The default limit is